Ceasar/Encyclopedia/src/reicher_1969.rst

 :Journal: Journal of Experimental Psychology.
 Vol. 181, No. 2, 275-280.
 :Pages: 6

+:Foreword:
+    Reicher 1969 stimulated a large body of research and his method became the method of choice for studying the role of word contexts in facilitating the perception of letters.

 :Abstract:
     In this study, researchers investigate whether early perceptual recognition occurs in serial or parallel.
 The researchers investigated the question by